SanderMertens/flecs/README.md

 EcsEntity e = ecs_lookup(world, "MyEntity");
 ```

-Additionally, applications can define entities with the `ECS_ENTITY` macro, which automatically sets the entity id:
+Additionally, applications can define entities with the `ECS_ENTITY` macro, which automatically adds `EcsId` and initializes it with the provided name:

 ```c
 ECS_ENTITY(world, MyEntity, Point);